 How do you make Christmas slush?

 EASY recipe.
 If you can operate a spoon and a blender, you can make this slush.
 The only thing you need to blend is a banana – and as I always say – the browner the better!

 What you choose to mix it with is up to you!
-I usually just add some club soda and a maraschino cherry, along with a little of the cherry juice.
+I usually just put a few scoops of slush into a glass and add some club soda and a maraschino cherry, along with a little of the cherry juice.
 This also makes for a pretty effect!

 As much as I would love to post a million other Christmas recipes before the big day, I think this will be my last for 2018!
 I hope you have a VERY merry Christmas and Santa is good to you!
 Keep an eye on my Instagram to see what Etienne and I got the boys this year – I can’t wait for them to see it on Christmas morning!!

 Or try this Christmas punch from Sugar and Soul!
 You can even make it non-alcoholic!